chiappo98/fast_detector_Response/README.md

 It's important to konw how many events a *sensors.root* file contains, in order to set the correct parameters for the simulation.

 Since they are quite heavy files, they are stored on my personal Google Drive.
-I shared them so that using the commands below everyone will be able to download them directly into the preferre folder on neutrino-01.
+I shared them so that using the commands below everyone will be able to download them directly into the preferred folder on neutrino-01.

-So, first of all, create a dedicated folder for the file, if possible in the same location of the cloned repository.
+The first step hence should be the creation of a dedicated folder for the file, if possible in the same location of the cloned repository.
 I suggest to create an `input_file` directory with dedicated folders inside
 ```
 mkdir /storage/gpfs_data/neutrino/SAND-LAr/../input_file
 mkdir /storage/gpfs_data/neutrino/SAND-LAr/../input_file/3_events